Mixed Breeds

 One of the most important aspects of the Pyrador’s training is socialization.
 Without it he may treat every moving thing as a Wolf, so you have got to expose him to a variety of situations, with unfamiliar humans and animals of all shapes and sizes, both inside and outside of his home.

-Thankfully though, the Pyrador has intelligent and loyal parents, both of which are traits that make training much easier compared to a stubborn pooch.
-His Labrador parent is much more trainable, and loves snacks, so hopefully he will take after him.
-However, if he is more like his Pyrenees parent then he may not always be in the mood for a training session.
-Either way, consistency and persistence is key when it comes to training, as is the positive reinforcement method.
+Thankfully, the Pyrador has intelligent and loyal parents, both of which make training much easier than a stubborn pooch.
+His Labrador parent is much more trainable and loves snacks, so hopefully, he will take after him.
+However, if he is more like his Pyrenees parent, he may not always be in the mood for a training session.
+Either way, consistency and persistence are key when it comes to training, as is the positive reinforcement method.

 Health